M3UHRZN/2175rework/Docs/Interactions.md

 ## Core Components

 - **InteractActionBase** – Abstract base that wires UnityEvents, optional actor filtering, and per-action cooldowns.
 Derived actions call `SetEventListening()` in `Awake()` when they need specific events.
 - **InteractUtils** – Shared helpers for safe toggling of visuals, colliders, lights, particles, and UI canvas groups.
+All methods are null-safe and prevent redundant state changes.
 - **InteractGizmos** – Optional scene gizmo that visualises the Interactable range and current toggle state.
 - **InteractionStateStore** – Lightweight static registry for sharing gate flags and counters across actions.
+Thread-safe for single-threaded Unity environment.

 ## Action Library